 No other notifications are sent verifying the renewal.

-New and renewed listings are posted to the Verify Registry Listings page and the 24-hour Voice Response (919) 715-0562 on the following business day.
+New and renewed listings are posted to the Verify Registry Listings page on the following business day.
 Same-day renewal verification is available during business hours by calling registry staff.

 This depends on the qualified work date reported on your renewal application.
 Expiration dates are calculated for two years (24 months), starting with the last reported work date.
 The more recent the work experience is that is reported, the later the expiration date can be extended.
 A nurse aide must work during every 24 months to maintain his or her listing.